marijnh/Eloquent-JavaScript/16_game.md

 The `trim` method is used to remove ((whitespace)) at the start and end of the plan string.
-This allows our example plan to start with a newline, so that all the lines are below each other.
-The remaining string is split on ((newline character))s, and the lines are split on the empty string, which will split after every character and produce an array of characters.
+This allows our example plan to start with a newline, so that all the lines are directly below each other.
+The remaining string is split on ((newline character))s, and each line is spread into an array, producing arrays of characters.

 So `rows` holds an ((array)) of arrays of characters, the rows of the plan.
 We can derive the level's width and height from these.
 But we must still separate the moving elements from the background grid.
-We'll call moving elements _actors_ and store them in an array of objects.
+We'll call moving elements _actors_.
+They'll be stored in an array of objects.
 The background will be an array of arrays of strings, holding field types like `"empty"`, `"wall"`, or `"lava"`.

 {{index "map method"}}

-To do that we map over the rows, and then over their content.
+To create these arrays we map over the rows, and then over their content.
 Remember that map passes the array index as a second argument to the mapping function, which are used here to know the x- and y-coordinates of a given character.
 Positions in the game will be stored as pairs of coordinates, with the top left being 0,0, and each background square being 1 unit high and wide.

 {{index "static method"}}

-To interpret characters in the plan, the constructor uses a `levelChars` object, which holds a string for background elements or a class for actors.
+To interpret the characters in the plan, the `Level` constructor uses the `levelChars` object, which maps background elements to strings and actor characters to classes.
 When `type` is an actor class, its static `create` method is used to create an object, which is added to `startActors`, and the mapping function returns `"empty"` for this background square.

 {{index "Vec class"}}